 Use the appropriate subset of Google depending on what you need.

 Example: Google Scholar, Books, News, Images, Translate, Videos.

 MCC Library resources (books and articles) are findable in Google Scholar.
 Go into the settings and add McHenry County College Library, save it, and then search.
 Items that the library owns will be indicated to the right with a Find it @MCC link.

 Search within a specific domain or site.

 Example: site:.cdc.gov *Do not leave any spaces after the colon.*

 Search Google Scholar to find scholarly literature from many disciplines in a variety of formats.

-Click here for instructions on how to add MCC library resources to your Google Scholar search Results.
+View our document with instructions on adding MCC library resources to your Google Scholar search Results.